rhsml/RHS-Modloader/README.md

 ## How this works

-> [!NOTE]
-> I want to preface this by saying this isn't illegal.
-That's usually the first thought for many when they realize the website has effectively been hacked, but that is ignoring the nature of this exploit: The user has to install this themself.
-This is client-sided.
-The school website is not effected in any way due to this, and you are loading the HTML exploit onto your own device.
-This can definetly be used for malicous intent, but I have zero intention of doing so with this project.
-I just want to enhance and improve the RHS website, and I have found a way to give that to everyone without a third party computer.
-Hopefully you do too.

 I have found two ways to add HTML onto the RHS website:

 - Through the admin website